albertstarfield/project-zephyrine/README.md

 - [x] Facilitates access to local literature documents and resources through local files integration, excluding formatted documents.
 - [x] Includes a Granular Toggles Mode within the settings section.
 - [ ] Addresses issues with Native Windows Support.
+- [ ] Incorporating the Convolutional Transformer (CvT) within the software framework to serve as the conduit for capturing contextual information from the screen.
+- [ ] Integrating an Environment/Computer Interaction Pipeline, facilitating the execution of AI-generated commands.
+- [ ] Enabling an autonomous cognitive loop in a mode reminiscent of AutoGPT.
 - [ ] Introduces Chat history functionality.
 - [ ] Implements Markdown Formatted Response support.
 - [ ] Adding Docker Support

 ## 🎞 Demonstration Screenshot